About me

 FreeRTOS is a state-of-the-art real-time operating system for embedded systems that runs on many IoT devices.
 Originally it had been developed for single-core platforms and is currently being ported to multi-core.
 Using VeriFast, a deductive verifier for C based on separation logic, I proved the scheduler to be memory and thread safe, once my fix has been applied.
 The proof is an unbounded proof, that is, the provided guarantees hold for all possible interleavings and no matter how big the involved data structures are.

-During my 2021 internship I explored ways to progress from bounded to unbounded verification.
+During my 2021 internship I explored modular approaches to scale CBMC from bounded to unbounded verification.
 My research focused on (automatic) memory safety proofs for heap-manipulating programs that involve inductive data structures.
 I worked on separation-logic based deductive verification as well as on a research prototype that’s based on a mixture of automatic axiom instantiation and term rewriting.

 Liveness